log4js2/log4js2-core/README.md

 ## log4js

 #### addAppender(appender)
-*appender* `Object`
+*appender* `LogAppender|function`

-Adds an appender (see configuration).
-The configuration option allowAppenderInjection must be set to true for this to work.
+Adds an appender to the log4js2 registry.
+This must be called before the first log, otherwise the configuration option `allowAppenderInjection` must be set to `true`.

+#### configure(configuration)
+*configuration* `Object`

+Sets the configuration.
+If no configuration is set before the first log, then the default configuration will be used.
+See configuration for options.

 #### getLogger(logger)
 *logger* `String [optional]`